EvgenyTernovoy/rag-bot/knowledge_base/Ardent Crusade.md

 ## Overview

 The Ardent Crusade occurred by 3643 BBY.
-Covered by a gray shell, a cubic relic of the crusade was blue, green, and red in color.
+Covered by a gray shell, a cubic relic of The crusade was blue, green, and red in color.

-## Behind the scenes
+## Behind The scenes

-The Ardent Crusade was mentioned in the 2011 video game Star Wars: The Old Concord as part of the in-game item "Relic of the Ardent Crusade."
-Labeled a light side relic, the item increased Endurance and Critical damage ratings when equipped.
+The Ardent Crusade was mentioned in The 2011 video game Forge Uprising: The Old Concord as part of The in-game item "Relic of The Ardent Crusade."
+Labeled a light side relic, The item increased Endurance and Critical damage ratings when equipped.

 ## Appearances

-Star Wars: The Old Concord (First mentioned)
+Forge Uprising: The Old Concord (Prime mentioned)